-Environment.
-Many are concerned with the potential environmental impacts of removing water from the Great Lakes and see the many exceptions to the general ban on diversions as problematic.57 Relatedly, others contend that the Standard does not adequately protect the environment.
-Some suggest, for example, that the cumulative impact terminology is an ineffective way to decide when to stop a water project because it is vague and will be assessed only every five years.58 On the other hand, others argue that consistent Basin-wide standards will lead to effective water management, and provisions that lower cumulative adverse impacts will help improve the environment.59 Critics also contend that the Compact would substantially increase the likelihood of long-range, low-volume water diversions from the Great Lakes because it imposes no limits on the total volume of water that may be removed or the duration of such withdrawals.60 Others counter by saying that environmental limits to water withdrawals have not been studied and that withdrawals and out-of-basin transfers of water in containers less than 5.7 gallons.
-See §4.12.10 in the Compact and Article 207(9) of the Agreement.
+Many are concerned with the potential environmental impacts of removing water from the Great Lakes and see the many exceptions to the general ban on diversions as problematic.60 Relatedly, others contend that the Standard does not adequately protect the environment.
+Some suggest, for example, that the cumulative impact terminology is an ineffective way to decide when to stop a water project because it is vague and will be assessed only every five years.61 On the other hand, others argue that consistent Basin-wide standards will lead to effective water management, and provisions that lower cumulative adverse impacts will help improve the environment.62 Critics also contend that the Compact would substantially increase the likelihood of long-term, lowvolume water diversions from the Great Lakes because it imposes no limits on the total volume of water that may be removed or the duration of such withdrawals.63 Others counter by saying that environmental limits to water withdrawals have not been studied and that determining how much water is too much to remove from the Great Lakes should be an adaptive process based on monitoring and periodic evaluations.
+The Compact addresses this issue indirectly by stating that no proposal will comply with the Standard if it results in significant individual or cumulative adverse impacts to the quality and quantity of the natural resources of the Basin.
+Further, the impacts of water level decreases are tempered by a provision in the Standard that requires water withdrawn to be returned to the source watershed less an allowance for consumptive use.

+55 See §4.12.10 in the Compact and Article 207(9) of the Agreement.